upperlinecode/rn-05-stack-navigation/README.md

 ### G. Customizing the header

 1. By default, the header will display the screen's name--a little boring and uninformative for the user.
 Fortunately, the header can be customized at the `Navigator`, `Group`, or `Screen` levels, with each level offering more granularity.
-Right now, let's customize the `Details` and `Confirmation` screen.
+Right now, let's customize the `Details` and `Confirmation` screens.
 [Check out the docs for more info.](https://reactnavigation.org/docs/headers)

 2. The `options` prop can either take an object or a function that receives the `route` as its argument and returns an object.
 In the `Confirmation` modal, provide an object with a `title` key and a value of `Thank you!`.